Heisenberg71/blp25_task1/README.md

 - **11 November 2025:** Camera-ready due
 - **23-14 December 2025:** Workshop co-located with IJCNLP-AACL 2025 (Mumbai, India)

+## Proceedings

+### Instructions to Prepare Your Shared Task Paper
+The title of paper should be in the following format: **< Team Name > at BLP-2025 Task 1: < Descriptive title of your paper >**

+For example, team **AlphaX** would have their title as follows: **AlphaX at BLP-2025 Task 1: Transformer Models for Hate Speech Detection**

+- **The shared task papers may consist of up to four (4) pages of content.**

+**Templates:** The Shared tasks papers must follow the ACL 2025 two-column format, using the supplied [official templates](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).
+The templates can be downloaded in style files and formatting.
+Please do not modify these style files, nor should you use templates designed for other conferences.
+Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.
+Verification to guarantee conformance to publication standards, we will be using the [ACL pubcheck tool](https://github.com/acl-org/aclpubcheck).
+The PDFs of camera-ready papers must be run through this tool prior to their final submission, and we recommend its use also at submission time.

+Submissions are open to only for the teams who submitted their systems during the evaluation phase and listed in the leaderboard.
+The working notes are to be submitted in both anonymously and non-anonymously.

+## Recent Updates

 ## Recent Updates
 * __[11/07/2025]__  Release example scripts using DistilBERT model for subtask 1A and subtask 1B
 * __[10/07/2025]__  Development phase starts